swmitra/html-designer/README.md

 * Shift+Drag Border radius control point to change radius for all corners
 * Ctrl+Drag to copy/Clone ( nested )
 * Double Click a selected element to open inner HTML editor non-modal popup
+* MultiSelect by Ctrl+Click
+* Multiselect by drawing control rect
+* Alignment on multiselected elements

 **Information Overlay**
 ------------